-- Training and courses for graduate and professional students in pharmacogenomics
+- Courses and research opportunities for graduate and professional students in pharmacogenomics

 - Research opportunities to undergraduate students interested in biomedical science careers.
 Contact the PUMA faculty for undergraduate research opportunities in the area of pharmacogenomics.

 - Training opportunities for postdoctoral education (e.g. postdoctoral fellowships).
 If interested in pursuing postdoctoral training in pharmacogenomics, please contact our individual faculty members.

 - Precision Medicine Seminar Series the 1st Friday of every month.

 Phar 6224 is a 2-credit elective course oriented for 2nd and 3rd year pharmacy and graduate students.
 This course consists of lectures and in class discussions designed to introduce the theory and practice of pharmacogenomics.
 The goal of the course is to give students an understanding of the principles of human genetics and genomics as they apply to improving the problems in drug therapy optimization and patient care.
 The genetic basis of variability in drug response can contribute to drug efficacy and toxicity, adverse drug reactions and drug-drug interactions.
 As such, pharmacists need an understanding of the genetic component of patient variability to deliver effective individualized pharmaceutical care.
 Understanding of the basics of pharmacogenomics will enable students to better understand and manage the new genomics-based tools as they become available, as well as make best treatment choices.
 The principles covered in this course will prepare pharmacists and clinical scientists to critically evaluate, interpret and apply this information.

 |Course Introduction: Course expectations, sequencing of material, course schedule.|